 The Global Positioning System (GPS) is a radionavigation system that is available worldwide.
-GPS signals are broadcast from a constellation of 24 or more earth orbiting satellites.
+GPS signals are broadcast from a constellation of as many as 31 satellites.
 Because the GPS signals are derived from atomic frequency standards on board each satellite, they are widely used as a reference for time synchronization and frequency calibration.
 NIST provides this archive so that you can quickly check the frequency and time status of the GPS satellites on any given date.

 NIST continuously monitors the GPS signals from Boulder, Colorado by comparing the frequency standard onboard each satellite to the NIST frequency standard.
 Many applications rely on GPS receivers that provide a 1 pulse per second (pps) timing output, or a frequency output, such as 5 or 10 MHz, that is disciplined to agree with the GPS signal.
 GPS disciplined oscillators can be used to establish traceability to the national time and frequency standards maintained by NIST, and the data available here can help support claims of measurement traceability.